metalsoft-io/metalcloud-cli/README.md

 # metalcloud-cli
-Bigstep Metalcloud CLI tool

 [![Build Status](https://travis-ci.org/bigstepinc/metalcloud-cli.svg?branch=master)](https://travis-ci.org/bigstepinc/metalcloud-cli)

-This tool allows the manipulation of all metal cloud elements via the command line.
+This tool allows the manipulation of all Bigstep Metal Cloud elements via the command line.

 To install use:
 ```bash